r98inver/r98inver.github.io/_tabs/about.md

 toc: true
 ---

 Hi!
 My name is Riccardo Invernizzi and I'm currently a *perfectioning student* at KU Leuven.
 I'm supervised by [D. Taufer](https://sites.google.com/view/danieletaufer) and Prof. [F. Mohammadi](https://www.fatemehmohammadi.com/).
+I will start a PhD in April at KU Leuven under the supervision of Prof. [F. Mohammadi](https://www.fatemehmohammadi.com/).
 I am interested in number theory, combinatorics and polynomial systems both from theoretical and algorithmic pureviews.

 Detailed information about my academic career and working experiences can be found in my [CV](/assets/data/cv.pdf).
 The most important points are summarized below.